pyvista/pyvista/doc/getting-started/why.rst

    circle = pyvista.Circle()
    circle.points[:10]

-And these points can be operated on as if it was a ``numpy`` array, all without losing connection to the underlying VTK data array.
+And these points can be operated on as if it was a NumPy array, all without losing connection to the underlying VTK data array.

 At the same time, a variety of PyVista objects can be generated